Last Updated on October 2, 2022 6:05 pm

-Another High Country winter is just about upon us.
-And while the thoughts of motorist are probably far away from temperatures in the 30s, 20, teens and below, officials that oversee winter snow removal are once again ready for Old Man Winter.
+Local DOT and road officials that oversee winter snow removal are once again ready for Old Man Winter.
 Not only are these experienced officials on top of what could happen each winter, the material and crews are ready to go too.

 In Boone beets will once again help beat winter road issues, at least in part.

 Another big advantage is the beet juice mix will stay on the road up to 72 hours after application compared to 24 to 48 hours for the salt brine.
-With the beet juice mix the corrosion factor also lowers by 76%, according to Brown.
+With the beet juice mix the corrosion factor also lowers by 76%.
 The main culprit in corrosion is caused by the dust off just the brine mix when it dries.

-Boone has about 300 tons of salt on hand along with a purchase order for 1,200 tons.
-500 tons of slag (a very fine gravel material) is on hand and 10,000 more tons is on order.
+Gustaveson also tells WataugaRoads.com that the town has a “full shed of salt”, which is around 800 tons and a purchase order for an additional 1000 tons.
+200 tons of slag (a very fine gravel material) is on hand and 2,000 more tons is on order as or if needed.
 Public Works mixes salt to slag, 2 parts slag to 1 part salt, and makes brine as needed out of the salt they have.
-“When we start making brine we keep 10,000 gallons on hand”, adds Brown.

 The Boone Public Works Department maintains 43 miles of road or 86 lane miles.

-Avery generally starts the winter season with approximately 3,000 tons of salt stockpiled and usually uses around 5,000 for the entire winter according to Jerry Combs the Avery County DOT Maintenance Manager.
+Jerry Combs, Avery County DOT Maintenance Manager, tells WataugaRoads.com that they generally start the winter season with approximately 3,000 tons of salt stockpiled and usually uses around 5,000 for the entire winter.

 Combs notes a common problem in treating roads in the High Country, “the problem with pre-treating with brine is that most of our events start out as rain and it washes the brine from the road before it ever starts to snow”.
 Avery will have approximately 5,000 gallons of brine on hand for the winter.